Woy Woy snapshot

 8. Rooftop cocktails over Brisbane Water

 A hidden gem of Woy Woy sits atop The Bayview Hotel, set up by a pair of successful local restaurateurs who brought their Big Apple talent to the casual social scene of Woy Woy.
-Discover the simple joy of afternoon drinks at Frankie’s Roof Top Bar, and then either order from their Mexican tapas menu, or pop downstairs for a pub feed at The Bayview Hotel, serving icy cold beer on tap and schnitties by the kilo in their outdoor beer garden or old world bistro.
+Discover the simple joy of afternoon drinks at Frankie’s Roof Top Bar with Japanese-inspired snacks and a colourful cocktail menu, or pop downstairs for a pub feed at The Bayview Hotel, serving icy cold beer on tap and schnitties by the kilo in their outdoor beer garden or old-world bistro.

-From Memorial Park near Woy Woy Wharf, follow the waterside shared pathway to the tip of land that pokes out into Brisbane Water – Lions Park.
+From Memorial Park near Woy Woy Wharf, take a stroll along the scenic Woy Woy waterfront.
+The recently restored War Memorial is almost 100 years old and surrounded by beautifully maintained gardens.
+Follow the waterside shared pathway to the tip of land that pokes out into Brisbane Water – Lions Park.
 As a popular route for local runners, this green reserve has fantastic views out across to Rileys Island, with excellent public bbqs and amenities.
 You can easily launch a kayak from the boat ramp, and if you fancy a cold one, the local bowling club is just around the corner.
+If you feel energetic, follow the path around the point heading south for a glimpse of the iconic Rip Bridge and Pelicans Spot nature reserve.

 Take a look at what is around the corner from Woy Woy